DavideMontagno/Master-Thesis/README.md

 ├── parse_table.ipynb
 └── syn_data.ipynb
 ```
+DO NOT DELETE ANY FOLDER or any of this file.

 To use the project, follow these steps:

 To use the `compute_grid.ipynb` notebook, you need to provide an input dataset with the same features as the [Beijing-Trajectories-Project](https://github.com/jbremz/Beijing-Trajectories-Project) dataset.
 Place the downloaded dataset file in the `dataset` directory.